CLFML/lowwi/README.md

-# Lowwi - Lightweigth openwakeword implementation written in C++.
+# Lowwi - Lightweight openwakeword implementation written in C++.
  Wakeword detector based on OpenWakeWord-cpp but faster, cleaner and more lightweight.

 - Plain C/C++ implementation with minimal dependencies (ONNXRuntime)